spiralsim/spiralsim.github.io/index.md

 nav_order: 1
 ---

-UC Berkeley student majoring in Electrical Engineering and Computer Sciences focusing on systems programming, networking, and machine learning.
+UC Berkeley student majoring in EE/CS focusing on systems programming, networking, and machine learning.
 Expected to graduate in December 2025.

 ## Personal Projects